 Rebecca recounts the story of a young woman who marries a wealthy widower and moves into the hauntingly beautiful Manderley house.
 There, she encounters the sinister Mrs. Danvers and the ghostly presence of her husband’s ex-wife, Rebecca.
 The narrator is convinced that everyone in the world – her husband included – loves glamourous and talented Rebecca more than they love her.
 That is until a ship is suddenly washed ashore and the truth comes out.

 ‘Spoiler-Free’ Rebecca Summary

 The novel Rebecca is the story of a young unnamed woman that is recalled as a flashback.
-The heroine of the novel meets the love of her life, Maxim de Winter on a fateful day in Monte Carlo.
+The heroine of the novel meets the love of her life, the character Maxim de Winter, on a fateful day in Monte Carlo.
 After a few short weeks of a whirlwind romance, the young couple gets married.

 Mr. and Mrs. de Winter move to Maxim’s wealthy estate, Manderley house in England to begin their married life.
 The narrator is met with a beautiful home with an eerie atmosphere.
 She is constantly intimidated by the housekeeper, Mrs. Danvers who remains a faithful assistant to Rebecca, Maxim’s dead wife.

 Mrs. de Winter is haunted by the memory of Rebecca wherever she turns and she begins to feel jealous of her predecessor.
 She hears stories of how wonderful Rebecca was and starts to believe that her husband is still in love with his ex-wife.
 This leads to some turbulence in the marriage, which is put to rest when Rebecca’s old ship containing the remains of a body is washed up on shore – and she learns of the truth behind Rebecca’s death.

 Spoiler alert: Important details of the novel are revealed below